 The statistics are alarming—according to the National Science Foundation, America lags behind other nations in the number of students majoring in science and engineering at colleges and universities.
 Additionally, women make up just 20 percent of those receiving engineering degrees.

-WIT created WIT GIRLS and WIT CAMPUS to begin, at an early age, guiding women in technology toward success.
-WIT creates a community of female students of all ages, unites them with local professional women in technology, and then helps them make informed decisions about careers in science, technology, engineering and math.
+WIT created WIT Girls and WIT Campus to begin, at an early age, guiding women in technology toward success.
+WIT creates a community of female students of all ages, unites them with local professional women in technology, and then helps them make informed decisions about careers in science, technology, engineering, arts and math.

 2015 Grant Recipients